 Prior to your surgery, Dr. McCracken and his team will give you detailed instructions about aftercare following your endoscopic brow lift surgery.
 Instructions will include how to care for the surgical site and incisions, pain medications that may be used to handle discomfort, and when you may resume normal activity.

-Postoperative discomfort is generally minimal following endoscopic brow lift surgery, and patients can expect to return to normal activities within a week.
+Postoperative discomfort is generally minimal following endoscopic forehead lift surgery, and patients can expect to return to normal activities within a week.
 Staples are removed at a postoperative visit, usually about a week after the procedure, and most patients can resume wearing makeup and contacts at that time.

 Dr. McCracken prefers to perform brow lift surgery in a controlled setting in a surgery center.
 This allows an anesthesiologist to administer medication intravenously to keep you comfortable.
 General anesthesia is almost never necessary.
 On rare occasions and in select patients, brow lift surgery may be performed in the office with only local anesthetic injection.